-A decade of World Alzheimer's Month: A selection of materials from the last 10 years
+A decade of World Alzheimer's Month: A selection of materials from the last 11 years

-World Alzheimer's Month 2021
+World Alzheimer's Month 2022

-September 2021 will mark the tenth World Alzheimer's Month campaign, an international campaign to raise dementia awareness and challenge stigma.
-The primary objective of World Alzheimer's Month is to engage as many countries as possible, to undertake awareness raising activities and achieve a primary commitment from all countries adopting the WHO Global action plan on dementia.
+September 2022 will mark the eleventh World Alzheimer's Month campaign, an international campaign to raise dementia awareness and challenge stigma.
+The primary objective of World Alzheimer's Month is to engage as many countries as possible, to to adopt all seven action areas of awareness raising activities and achieve a primary commitment from all countries adopting the WHO Global action plan on dementia.
 The month of activities shows a truly global, regional, national and local level response to promote dementia awareness and what we can do to help support those living with the disease.